ypavlov/laravel-mongodb-queue/README.md

     ChefsPlate\Queue\MongoDBServiceProvider::class,

-You need to create the migration table for queues and run it.

-    $ php artisan queue:table
-    $ php artisan migrate

 You should now be able to use the **mongodb** driver in config/queue.php.
 (Use the same config as for the database, but use mongodb as the driver.)

     'default' => 'mongodb',